kurrent-io/documentation/docs/server/kubernetes-operator/v1.0.0/getting-started/installation.md

 ## Deployment Modes

-The Operator can be scoped to track Kurrent resources across *all* or *specific* namespaces.
+The Operator can be scoped to track Kurrent resources across **all** or **specific** namespaces.

 ### Cluster-wide

-In this mode, the Operator will track Kurrent resources across **all** namespaces.
-This mode offers the simplest configuration option but the Operator requires a `ClusterRole` (this  will be created as part of the installation process).
+In cluster-wide mode, the Operator tracks Kurrent resources across **all** namespaces and requires `ClusterRole`.
+Helm creates the ClusteRole automatically.

-To deploy the Operator in this mode, the following command can be used:
+To deploy the Operator in this mode, run:

 ```bash
 helm install kurrentdb-operator kurrent-latest/kurrentdb-operator \